NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[NRD]** If you are unsure of which parameters to use - use defaults via `{}` construction.
 It will help to improve compatibility with future versions.

+**[NRD]** *NRD* requires linear roughness and world-space normals.
+See `NRD.hlsli` for more details and supported customizations.

+**[NRD]** *NRD* requires non-jittered matrices.

 **[NRD]** When upgrading to the latest version keep an eye on `ResourceType` enumeration.
 The order of the input slots can be changed or something can be added, you need to adjust the inputs accordingly to match the mapping.
+Or use *NRD integration* to simplify the process.

 **[NRD]** All pixels in floating point textures should be INF / NAN free to avoid propagation, because such values are used in weight calculations and accumulation of a weighted sum.

-**[NRD]** All NRD denoisers work with positive inputs.

-**[NRD]** *NRD* works with linear roughness and world-space normals.
-See `NRD.hlsli` for more details and supported customizations.

-**[NRD]** *NRD* works with non-jittered matrices.
+Functions `XXX_FrontEnd_PackRadianceAndHitDist` perform optional NAN / INF clearing of the input signal.
+There is a boolean to skip these checks.

+**[NRD]** All denoisers work with positive RGB inputs (some denoisers can change color space in *front end* functions).
+For better image quality HDR inputs need to be in a sane range [0; 10-100].
+Passing pre-exposured colors (i.e. `color * exposure`) is not recommended, because a significant momentary change in exposure is hard to react to in this case.

 **[NRD]** *NRD* can track camera motion internally.
 For the first time pass all MVs set to 0 (you can use `CommonSettings::motionVectorScale = {0}` for this) and set `CommonSettings::isMotionVectorInWorldSpace = true`, it will allow you to simplify the initial integration.
 Enable application provided MVs after getting denoising working on static objects.

-**[NRD]** Using of 2D MVs can lead to massive history reset on fast moving objects, because 2D motion provides information only about pixel screen position but not about real 3D world position.
+**[NRD]** Using of 2D MVs can lead to massive history reset on moving objects, because 2D motion provides information only about pixel screen position but not about real 3D world position.
 Consider using 3D MVs instead.

 **[NRD]** Firstly, try to get correctly working reprojection on a diffuse signal for camera rotations only (without camera motion).

 **[NRD]** Diffuse and specular signals must be separated at the start of the path.

 **[NRD]** *NRD* has been designed to work with pure radiance coming from a particular direction.
 This means that data in the form "something / probability" should be avoided because overall entropy of the input signal will be increased (but it doesn't mean that denoising won't work).
-Additionally, it means that primary materials needs to be decoupled from the input signal, i.e. primary BRDF should be applied **after** denoising:
+Additionally, it means that primary materials needs to be decoupled from the input signal, i.e. primary BRDF should be applied **after** denoising.
+This is achieved by using "demodulation" trick:

     // Diffuse
     Denoising( diffuseRadiance * albedo ) → NRD( diffuseRadiance / albedo ) * albedo

     // Specular
-    float3 envBRDF = EnvBRDF( Rf0, N, V, roughness );
+    float3 preintegratedBRDF = PreintegratedBRDF( Rf0, N, V, roughness )
-    Denoising( specularRadiance * BRDF( Rf0, VoH ) ) → NRD( specularRadiance * BRDF( Rf0, VoH ) / EnvBRDF ) * EnvBRDF
+    Denoising( specularRadiance * BRDF ) → NRD( specularRadiance * BRDF / preintegratedBRDF ) * preintegratedBRDF

-It's worth noting that *RELAX* has a better capability to preserve details in this case due to usage of A-trous filter with luminance stoppers.
+A good approximation for pre-integrated specular BRDF can be found *[here](https://github.com/NVIDIAGameWorks/Falcor/blob/056f7b7c73b69fa8140d211bbf683ddf297a2ae0/Source/Falcor/Rendering/Materials/Microfacet.slang#L213)*.

 **[NRD]** Denoising logic is driven by provided hit distances.
 For indirect lighting denoising passing hit distance for the 1st bounce only is a good baseline.
 For direct lighting a distance to an occluder or a light source is needed.
 Primary hit distance must be excluded in any case.
-Read notes for the `NRD_GetCorrectedHitDist` function from `NRD.hlsli`.

-**[NRD]** For better image quality HDR inputs need to be in a sane range (0 - 10 / 100).

-**[NRD]** Denoisers can perform optional color compression in spatial filtering passes to improve overall IQ by sacrificing energy correctness a bit.
-Color compression mode is roughness-based and can be tuned (or turned off) in `NRD.hlsli`.

-**[NRD]** Passing pre-exposured colors (i.e. `color * exposure`) is not recommended, because a significant momentary change in exposure is hard to react to in this case.

 **[NRD]** Importance sampling is recommended to achieve good results in case of complex lighting environments.
 Consider using:
    - Cosine distribution for diffuse from non-local light sources